 - promote better responses, treatments and outcomes

-- lobby for policy and practice changes to help more people live happy, healthy lives
+- advocate and lobby for policy and practice changes to help more people live happy, healthy lives

-We are working with the McPin Foundation, as they are experienced in conducting mental health research that puts people with lived experience of mental health problems at the heart.
-Together we will engage people, clinicians and professionals to refine the research scope, ensure it is relevant to the wider research landscape and has a positive impact on improving experiences of mental health care.
+We are working with the McPin Foundation, a registered charity which is experienced in conducting research that puts people with lived experience of mental health problems at the heart of the process.
+Together we engage individuals with lived experience, clinicians and professionals to refine the scope of research, ensure it is relevant and has a positive impact on improving experiences of mental health care.